fpikkov/cpp_modules/README.md

 2. Similarly to the previous exercise, create a derived class from the base class and initialize values unique to the new derived class.
 An additional method is included.
 3. Diamond inheritance problem: create a class which inherits from both the previous derived classes.
 Variables are initialized based on a combination of the derived classes initial values.
 Example of variable shadowing.

+### CPP04
+0. Introduction to polymorphic classes.
+Demonstration of member function overloads.
+1. Use heap allocated memory to store variables within classes.
+Make sure to create deep copies of the allocated variables instead of shallow copies.
+2. Introduction to the concept of abstract classes which cannot be instantiated on their own.
+3. Implement multiple pure abstract classes (commonly called interfaces), an abstract class and concrete classes.
+Multiple classes will include pointers to heap allocated objects which will require proper cleanup using the delete keyword.

 ## LICENSE

 This repository is licensed under GNU GPL v3.0.